raftio/syn/README.md

 # syn

 Personal knowledge base maintained by an LLM.
 You feed it documents and URLs; it builds and cross-references a wiki of markdown pages.
-You query it with natural language; it answers with citations.
+You query it with natural language; it answers with citations. **Chat** is the same retrieval-backed Q&A in a multi-turn stdin loop.

 ## How it works

 1. **Ingest** a source (local file or URL) → the LLM reads it, creates/updates wiki pages, and logs the operation.
 2. **Query** in plain English → BM25 retrieves the most relevant pages, the LLM synthesises an answer with `[[wikilinks]]`.
+3. **Chat** (optional) → same idea as query, but each line keeps conversation context; the wiki index is sent once in the system prompt, and each turn adds fresh BM25 hits for that line.
-3. **Lint** periodically → static analysis finds orphan pages, broken links, and missing frontmatter; the LLM review finds contradictions, stale claims, and knowledge gaps.
+4. **Lint** periodically → static analysis finds orphan pages, broken links, and missing frontmatter; the LLM review finds contradictions, stale claims, and knowledge gaps.

 All wiki edits are done via a structured `wiki_edit` tool call so every change is auditable.